 The formatting of this policy will be updated on the website once the content has final approval.
 Please do not make formatting changes on this copy.
 If you have suggestions on formatting, please route them to ndsu.policy.manual@ndsu.edu.
 All suggestions will be considered, however due to policy format guidelines, they may not be possible.
 Thank you for your understanding!

 SECTION 327

-EVALUATION OF ACADEMIC DEANS, DIRECTORS AND DEPARTMENT CHAIRS AND HEADS
+EVALUATION OF ACADEMIC ADMINISTRATORS

 SOURCE: NDSU President

 Faculty Senate

 Introduction